Categories

 2. Birth (2004)

 Rare is a score as good as Alexandre Desplat’s for Birth, so perfectly heightening every theme and emotion of the film by itself.
 It’s a blend of tinkling bells that evoke children’s toys and bass-filled gloom that evoke grief and existential dread.
-In that intersection is Birth.
+In that intersection lies Birth.

 1. The Zone of Interest (2023)